 The first step is to get tested for chlamydia or other STIs to find out if you’ve been infected.
 Chlamydia treatment is inexpensive and suitable for pregnant women.
-Please note, that DrEd does not prescribe chlamydia treatment for pregnant women.
-You need to speak to your GP to discuss treatment options during pregnancy.
+Please note, that ZAVA does not prescribe chlamydia treatment for pregnant women.
+You need to speak to your GP or midwife to discuss treatment options during pregnancy.

 To treat chlamydia in pregnancy, common antibiotics such as azithromycin, erythromycin and amoxicillin are suitable options.
 Research suggests, that these antibiotics are safe for pregnant and breastfeeding women.